theforeman/kafo/README.md

 ## Enabling or disabling module

 You can enable or disable module specified in answers.yaml file.
-Every module automatically adds two options to kafo-configure script.
+Every module automatically adds two options to foreman-installer script.
 For module foreman you have two flag options ```--enable-foreman``` and ```--no-enable-foreman```.

 When you disable a module all its answers will be removed and module will be